raballew/okd-the-hard-way/docs/15-storage.md

 Without dynamic provisioning, cluster administrators have to manually make calls to their cloud or storage provider to create new storage volumes, and then create persistent volume objects to represent them in Kubernetes.
-This can be a tidious task as one might to request NFS share or alike in a more or less automated fashion.
+This can be a challenging task as one might to request NFS share or alike in a more or less automated fashion.
 As long as there are only the default applications requiring storage such as the registry, alerting and monitoring the number and variety of volumes is quite low.
 As soon as one starts to onboard new projects demand and